tubearchivist/tubearchivist/browser_extension/README.md

 ## MVP or better *bearly viable product*
 This is a proof of concept with the following functionality:
 - Add your Tube Archivist connection details in the addon popup
-- Inject a download button into youtube search results page
+- Add a download button to the pop up for youtube links
-- Clicking the button will automatically add the video to the your download queue

 ## Test this extension
 - Firefox